SKQ Dam: Development

-The dam project was initially privately undertaken by Rocky Mountain Power to generate hydroelectric power in the area; it started construction in 1930.
+The dam project was privately undertaken by Rocky Mountain Power to generate hydroelectric power in the area; it started construction in 1930.
 With revenues declining because of the Great Depression, the company halted construction in 1931.

-Montana State Treasurer James Brett went to a meeting in Atlanta in 1934 to ask President Franklin D. Roosevelt for $5,000,000 to complete the dam.
-Roosevelt approved the money for the project; this was in keeping with his support of the Works Progress Administration and Civilian Conservation Corps, which provided jobs for infrastructure and public buildings across the country.
+In 1934, Montana State Treasurer James Brett went to a meeting in Atlanta to ask President Franklin D. Roosevelt for $5,000,000 to complete the dam.
+Roosevelt approved the money for the project, in keeping with his support of the Works Progress Administration and Civilian Conservation Corps, which provided jobs for infrastructure and public buildings across the country.

 Brett returned to Montana and a hero's welcome.
 In 1936, the Montana Power Company restarted the project and completed it in 1938.
 In March 1937 Senators Burton K. Wheeler, Lynn Frazier and Robert La Follette blocked a bill that would have denied tribal ownership of the dam.
 "Senator Wheeler was always proud of the royalties he secured for the Flatheads".

-During the Cold War, the U.S. intelligence, uncovered a KGB & East German Stasi plan to sabotage major American facilities and infrastructures including the SKQ Dam.
+During the Cold War, the U.S. intelligence, uncovered a KGB & East German Stasi plan to sabotage major American facilities and infrastructure, including the SKQ Dam.
 Reports show the aim was to target the dam’s turbines or spillways, causing a flood and economic disruption.
 The plan was never carried out, but declassified documents and defectors’ testimonies like Vasili Mitrokhin, show that the Soviet Union and East Germany had such a list of American targets.

-In 2015, NorthWestern Energy acquired the power plant from PPL Montana, LLC (the successor to the Montana Power Company).
-On September 4, 2015, the Confederated Salish and Kootenai Tribes (CSKT) paid $18.2 million to purchase the Kerr Hydroelectric Project from NorthWestern Energy.
+In 2015, NorthWestern Energy acquired the power plant from PPL Montana, LLC, the successor to the Montana Power Company.
+In September 2015, the Confederated Salish and Kootenai Tribes (CSKT) paid $18.2 million to purchase the Kerr Hydroelectric Project from NorthWestern Energy.
 The tribally owned Energy Keepers, Inc (EKI) took ownership.

 The tribes and EKI officially celebrated acquisition of the dam on September 5, 2015 with a ceremony held at Salish Kootenai College.
 They renamed the dam as Séliš Ksanka Ql’ispé Dam, reflecting the confederacy of tribes.